spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/3-partitioning.md

 - **app.[app/label name].producer.partitionSelectorExpression** - A SpEL expression, evaluated against the partition key, to determine the partition index to which the message is routed.
 The final partition index is the return value (an integer) modulo [nextModule].count.
 If both the class and expression are null, the underlying binder’s default PartitionSelectorStrategy is applied to the key (default: null)

-In summary, an app is partitioned if its count is > 1 and the previous app has a partitionKeyExtractorClass or partitionKeyExpression (partitionKeyExtractorClass takes precedence).
+In summary, an app is partitioned if its deployment instances count is >1 and the previous app has a partitionKeyExtractorClass or partitionKeyExpression (partitionKeyExtractorClass takes precedence).
 When a partition key is extracted, the partitioned app instance is determined by invoking the partitionSelectorClass, if present, or the partitionSelectorExpression % partitionCount. partitionCount is application count, in the case of RabbitMQ, or the underlying partition count of the topic, in the case of Kafka.

 If neither a `partitionSelectorClass` nor a `partitionSelectorExpression` is present, the result is key.hashCode() % partitionCount.